-The Old Mill Foundation’s over-arching purpose is to maintain, preserve and operate The Old Mill and as a part of that mission, the OMF develops and creates many artistic, educational and community programs at The Old Mill.
+The Old Mill Foundation’s over-arching purpose is to maintain, preserve and operate The Old Mill.
+As a part of that mission, the OMF develops and creates many artistic, educational and community programs at The Old Mill.

-Situated on a hillside about two miles northwest of Mission San Gabriel, El Molino Viejo (The Old Mill) today belongs to the City of San Marino and is operated by The Old Mill Foundation.
-The Old Mill is a state of California Historical Landmark.
+Situated on a hillside about two miles northwest of Mission San Gabriel, El Molino Viejo belongs to the City of San Marino and is operated by The Old Mill Foundation.
+The Old Mill is officially marked a state of California Historical Landmark.

 The upper room on the top level was originally used as the Granary, where the milled grain was stored.
 Today, the Old Mill Foundation and the California Art Club have partnered to present plein air art exhibitions.
 The exhibitions change every four months and are available for sale.